L3cr0f/DccwBypassUAC/ReadMe.md

 <p align="justify">At this point, we already know that we can perform a bypass UAC on Windows 10 abusing "dccw.exe", but how?</p>

 <h4>1.3.1.
 Method</h4>
-<p align="justify">Well, we can adapt the method developed by <a href="https://www.pretentiousname.com/misc/win7_uac_whitelist2.html">Leo Davidson</a> to exploit the discovered vulnerability.
-The problem of that method is the process injection that is performed to invoke the "IFileOperation" COM object, which can be detected by some antivirus software, so a better approach to use it is that one called "Masquerade PEB" developed by <a href="https://www.fuzzysecurity.com/tutorials/27.html">FuzzySecurity</a> and used by Cn33liz in its own bypass UAC.<br>
+<p align="justify">Well, we can adapt the method developed by <a href="https://www.pretentiousname.com/misc/win7_uac_whitelist2.html" target="_blank">Leo Davidson</a> to exploit the discovered vulnerability.
+The problem of that method is the process injection that is performed to invoke the "IFileOperation" COM object, which can be detected by some antivirus software, so a better approach to use it is that one called "Masquerade PEB" developed by <a href="https://www.fuzzysecurity.com/tutorials/27.html" target="_blank">FuzzySecurity</a> and used by Cn33liz in its own bypass UAC.<br>
 Also, we have to modify the way "IFileOperation" is invoked in newer Windows 10 versions, since Leo Davidson method triggers UAC from build 15002.
 So the way we have to invoke such operation is the same as the original, but without the operation flags "FOF_SILENT", "FOFX_SHOWELEVATIONPROMPT" and "FOF_NOERRORUI".</p>

 <h4>1.3.2.Initial Checks</h4>